My SEO Promise to you

 Metadata in Images (Exif & IPTC)

-There’s something I think worth mentioning is Exif & IPTC data.
+It’s worth mentioning Exif & IPTC data.

 Exif = Exchangeable image file format (Camera Info).